RSA Key Sizes: 2048 or 4096 bits?

 Many people are taking a fresh look at IT security strategies in the wake of the NSA revelations.
 One of the issues that comes up is the need for stronger encryption, using public key cryptography instead of just passwords.
 This is sometimes referred to as certificate authentication, but certificates are just one of many ways to use public key technology.

 One of the core decisions in this field is the key size.
 Most people have heard that 1024 bit RSA keys have been cracked and are not used any more for web sites or PGP.
 The next most fashionable number after 1024 appears to be 2048, but a lot of people have also been skipping that and moving to 4096 bit keys.
-This has lead to some confusion as people try to make decisions about which smartcards to use, which type of CA certificate to use, etc. The discussion here is exclusively about RSA key pairs, although the concepts are similar for other algorithms (although key lengths are not equivalent)
+This has lead to some confusion as people try to make decisions about which smartcards to use or which type of CA certificate to use.
+The discussion here is exclusively about RSA key pairs, although the concepts are similar for other algorithms (although key lengths are not equivalent)

 The case for using 2048 bits instead of 4096 bits